-I was reading the local paper yesterday about the bluegill, probably the most underrated fish that swims in warm water.
+I was reading the local newspaper yesterday about the bluegill, probably the most underrated fish that swims in warm water.
 The bluegill is the fish I started out fishing for when I was a little tot no more than four years old.
 My Mom would tell my brother and me to watch the cork and then pull up on the cane pole to set the hook and then retrieve the fish.
 We were landing some of the larger ones in a creek channel that feed into our small pond below our house.
-We were excited little boys to say the least watching that cork go under and then playing the fish to the bank.
+We were excited little boys, to say the least watching that cork go under and then playing the fish to the bank.
+Another fun part of the trip was catching the green and brown grasshoppers we used as bait.
 This same scenario would play out on weekends when my Dad was home and not working.
 As I get older I find myself reliving those days more often.
 This spring my Grandson Bryson’s will go on his first fishing trip with me and I plan to use the same tactics that my Dad and Mom used with me and my brother when were little.
 He will be 4 years old and ready for the outing.
-Of course it will not be all fishing we will have to do a little exploring too.
+Of course, it will not be all fishing we will have to do a little exploring too.
 He loves the outdoors.

 One of the best nymphs to use off the deep banks early is the famous bugger

 How could I do this post on bluegills and not mention the Black Gnat, as I have said many times the best-wet fly I have ever used for gills-sorry the company that tied this pattern has gone out of business, I bought all he had left, which was close to 50 flies.

 The Humpy will be one of my go-to dries throughout the spawn this year, this fly should be a killer is size 10 or 8

 The Muddler Minnow is another excellent surface fly that will get results

 The Bett's Popper in chartreuse, white and black all three are productive

 This little popper is one of the best Betts poppers that I use.
 I especially like the black/white leg pattern.